cosminadrianpopescu/azul/api.md

 **Parameters**:

-* width The new width
-* height The new height
+* direction The direction in which to resize

-Resizes the `azul` window.
+Resizes an azul pane in the indicated direction.
+The resize is done automatically by 5 rows or cols.

 #### disconnect